GuenterQuast/picoCosmo/README.md

 python-wheels.

-The *PicoTech* driver libraries for the #Raspberry Pi# are located in the directory *libs/picoscopelibs*.
-Execute the script *installlibs.sh* to install all necessary components on a Raspberry Pi.
+The *PicoTech* driver libraries for the #Raspberry Pi# are located in the directory *libs/RasPi/picoscopelibs*.
+Execute the script *installlibs_RasPi.sh* to install all necessary components on a Raspberry Pi.

 By executing the script *install_user.sh* a working directory ~/picoCosmo is set up.
 Initally, this